What, Why, Who

 Recent updates to the daily health check:

-To view this question, please ensure you have the latest version of the ASU Mobile App downloaded.
+If choosing to continue with daily health checks, please ensure you have the latest version of the ASU Mobile App downloaded.

 What is a daily health check?